New Constraints on Gauged U(1)$_{L_\mu-L_\tau}$ Models via $Z-Z'$ Mixing: Revisiting Analysis for Two-Zero Neutrino Mass Matrix Structures

 \subsection{\texorpdfstring{${\bf B}_4$ texture}{B4 texture}}

-We perform the same analysis for the ${\bf B}_4$ texture as for the ${\bf B}_3$ texture.
-The prediction for the sum of the neutrino masses is shown in figure \ref{b4_msum}.
-The vertical blue and horizontal gray lines are the same as in figure~\ref{fig:b3_msum}.
-It is easy to see that this structure is excluded for both NO and IO.
+We perform the same analysis for the ${\bf B}_4$ texture case.
+The predictions for the sum of the neutrino masses are shown in figure \ref{b4_msum}.
+The vertical blue and horizontal gray lines are the same as those in figure~\ref{fig:b3_msum}.
+It is easy to see that the ${\bf B}_4$ texture is excluded for both NO and IO.